seamusrevived/libphonecode/README.md

 [*An empirical comparison of C, C++, Java, Perl, Python, Rexx, and Tcl for a search/string-processing program* ](http://page.mi.fu-berlin.de/prechelt/Biblio/jccpprtTR.pdf)

-This implementation deliberately did not use existing data structure libraries, such as `gnulib` or `glib`
+This implementation deliberately did not use existing data structure libraries, such as `gnulib` or `glib`.

+The provided example program throws no issues with valgrind.

 ## Use